realthunder/asm3-wiki/Core-Changes.md

   part of the implementation of the new core functionality called _Auto Transaction_.
 The other part exists in `App::Document`.
 Programmer can now call `Application::setActiveTransaction()` to set a potential transaction with a given name.
-The transaction is only created when there is any actual changes.
+The transaction is only created when there is an actual change.
 Moreover, each transaction now has an associated integer ID.
   `setActiveTransaction()` will create a new ID each time it is called.
 Each changed document will check for active transaction by calling `getActiveTransaction()` and create the actual transaction with the current